n8s16/learn-git/README.md

 First edit on my README.md file.

 # BRANCH: BR-Second
 Adding new sentence for my second branch.
+Additional sentences were made to have a commit.